vgmda/AbstractClasses/README.md

 Data **abstraction** is the process of hiding specific details and showing only essential information to the user.
 To achieve **abstraction**, the keyword `abstract` is used.

+*   **Abstract class:** is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).
+*   **Abstract method:** It can only be used in an abstract class and does not have a body.
+The body is provided by the derived class (inherited from).

 ```c#
 public abstract class DataAccess
 {